kestra-io/docs/content/blogs/2023-09-15-football-malloy-kestra.md

 That’s where Kestra makes the glue !

-Kestra is an open-source declarative data orchestrator.
+[Kestra](https://github.com/kestra-io/kestra) is an open-source declarative orchestrator.
 You can write data workflows using YAML files and trigger executions seamlessly.

 Let’s create a first flow to scrape matches results every day.